feagi/feagi-mobile-app/README.md

-# Feagi Mobile App
+# FEAGI Mobile App

 ## Overview

-The objective is to build a simple phone app that can display a FEAGI instance in the Brain Visualizer.
+The objective is to build a simple React Native phone app that can display a FEAGI instance in the Brain Visualizer.

 It should be able to transmit phone-specific inputs to the FEAGI instance, such as webcam feed and accelerometer.

-Ideally, the language used will be React Native, and two functionally identical apps will be built: one for iPhone, and one for Android.
+*Ideally*, two functionally identical apps will be built: one for iPhone, and one for Android.
 The app should also display correctly on tablets.

 ## Requirements

-At least one version of the phone app that runs properly on an iPhone or Android.
+- A phone app that runs properly on Android or iPhone (ideally both)

 ### Technology
 - [React Native](https://reactnative.dev/)